Parth-2005/weather-app/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Please adhere to the Flutter and Dart style guidelines.

 ## Credits
-WeatherApp is developed by [Your Name].
+WeatherApp is developed by [Parth Panot](https://www.linkedin.com/in/parth-panot-005b01245/).
 This project utilizes various open-source libraries and APIs for weather data.

 - Flutter: https://flutter.dev/
 - OpenWeatherMap API: https://openweathermap.org/api